blockchain-unica/rosetta-smart-contracts/contracts/bet/README.md

 ## Features
-**multi-signature** the two players join the contract with the same transaction.
+- **Multi-signature**: the two players join together and deposit tokens with the same transaction.
-**gossip**  the contract access the block height when timeout is called **native asset transfer** the contract transfers native currency to a user's address
+- **Gossip**:  the contract access the block height when timeout is called
+- **Native asset transfer**: the contract transfers native currency to a user's address

 ## Implementations
 - **Solidity/Ethereum**: since the platform does not support multi-signature verification, the join is split in two actions: the first player acts first, by depositing 1 ETH.
 After that, the second player joins by depositing 1 ETH.